Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ---------------

 ``srna_target`` can search potential targets of the sRNA via different programs (RNAup or RNAplex or both).
-We recommand running with both programs. ``srna_target`` can also compare the both results and provide the best ones.
+We recommend running with both programs. ``srna_target`` can also compare the both results and provide the best ones.

 - **Required tools**